kerberos-io/documentation/dev/5_FAQ.md

 * [How to enable Raspberry Pi Camera Module](#how-to-enable-camera-module)
     * [Arch Linux](#how-to-enable-camera-module-archlinux)
 * [Clean up disk and memory space](#clean-up-disk)

+<a name="how-to-access-the-pi"></a>
+## How to access the Raspberry Pi

+Kerberos is built on Arch Linux, which by default is installad **without** a **Graphical User Interface**.
+This means that when attaching the Raspberry Pi to a monitor or connecting with SSH, will **only show you a command prompt**.

+    macbook:~ cedricverstraeten$ ssh root@192.168.0.10
+    root@192.168.0.10's password:

+You can sign in with the default Arch Linux credentials: username "root" and password "root".

 <a name="expand-sd-card"></a>
 ## How to expand SD card root partition